How to become a nutritionist

 There are however professional nutritionist registration schemes via the Nutrition Society of Australia (www.nsa.asn.au) and the Dietitians Association of Australia that set out clear nutrition qualification requirements if you are wanting to become a nutritionist.
 Courses recognised by the NSA and DAA are provided by Australian universities, take 3-4 years of full time study and typically cost more than AU $30,000 (government course fee loans may be available).

-Accreditation and registration guidelines for nutritionists and dietitians in Australia
+Australian accreditation and registration for nutritionists and dietitians

 Nutrition Society of Australia – Register of Nutritionists “Registered Nutritionist”